Close Alert Banner

 Will you be offering specialized services?

 Yes, individuals meeting the Accessibility for Ontario with Disabilities Act (AODA) definition of disability are eligible for specialized services.
-The vehicle has a lift and is configured to be able to transport one (1) wheelchair at a time.
+The vehicle has a lift and is configured to be able to transport 1 wheelchair at a time.
 Drivers provide assistance and can call out the next stop and if following along in the app, passengers can see where the vehicle is travelling.

 What do I do if I require a support person to ride with me?